rindPHI/FSAUtilsGUI/README.md

 (i.e., has the functionality of an automata editor) and provides access for common operations on Finite State Machines (FSM) provided by the FSAUtils library.

-**There exists a first 0.1-alpha release with an attached executable standalone jar file - check this out** (https://github.com/rindPHI/FSAUtilsGUI/releases) **!**
+**There exists a 0.2-alpha release with an attached executable standalone jar file - check this out** (https://github.com/rindPHI/FSAUtilsGUI/releases) **!**

 Features supported so far